MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-android/index.md

 | [`MFPPush.getSubscriptions(MFPPushResponseListener)`](#get-subscriptions) | Retrieves all tags the device is currently subscribed to. |
 | [`MFPPush.unsubscribe(String[] tagNames, MFPPushResponseListener)`](#unsubscribe) | Unsubscribes from a particular tag(s). |
 | [`MFPPush.unregisterDevice(MFPPushResponseListener)`](#unregister) | Unregisters the device from the Push Notifications Service |

-### API implementation
-All API calls must be called on an instance of `MFPPush`.
-This can be by created a class level field such as `private MFPPush push = MFPPush.getInstance();`, and then calling `push.<api-call>` throughout the class.

-Alternatively you can call `MFPPush.getInstance().<api_call>` for each instance in which you need to access the push API methods.

 #### Initialization
 Required for the client application to connect to MFPPush service with the right application context.